Make a handprint Christmas tree t-shirt using your kids’ hands and feet.

 Is there anything cuter than handprint crafts?
 They are the absolute perfect homemade Christmas gifts to make for grandparents.
-This homemade shirt is easy to make and is a no-sew project that anyone can handle.
+This homemade shirt is an easy no-sew project anyone can handle.

 DIY Handprint Christmas Tree T-Shirt

-To make the handprint Christmas tree shirt, you will follow the same idea as the reindeer handprint shirt.
+You will follow the same idea as the reindeer handprint shirt to make the handprint Christmas tree shirt.
 You can check that out for more tips on making these shirts.

 - Cotton tee shirts